abdulla-8500/abdulla-demo/README.md

 # abdulla-demo
-This is my firs demo
+This is my first demo
 <br>
 Author-Abdulla